Proving the existence of localized patterns, periodic solutions, and branches of periodic solutions in the 1D Thomas model: Periodic Solutions

 \section{Periodic Solutions}

 In \cite{thomas_1d}, the authors not only identified localized patterns.
-More specifically, in Figure 2.B and 2.E, a branch of periodic solutions is presented.
+More specifically, in Figures 2.B and 2.E from the aforementioned paper, a branch of periodic solutions is presented.
 We wish to provide an approach for rigorously verifying such solutions in \eqref{eq:thomas}.
 As we are now proving periodic solutions, we no longer require the change of variable used to obtain \eqref{eq : gen_model}.
 Hence, we will introduce a more convenient zero finding problem with new notation.
 We let $U_1 = U$ and $U_2 \bydef \nu U - V$ to obtain

 We then define $\mathbf{U} \bydef (\mathbf{U}_1,\mathbf{U}_2)$ and introduce the \emph{periodic} zero finding problem as

 where

 Recall that $\ell^1_{e,\tau} \bydef \ell^1_{\tau}(\mathbb{N}_0) \times \ell^1_{\tau}(\mathbb{N}_0)$ as in \eqref{def : norm on product space}.
 Given Fourier coefficients $U = (U_n)_{n \in \mathbb{Z}}, V= (V_n)_{n \in \mathbb{Z}}$ corresponding to the usual exponential Fourier series expansion, we define the discrete convolution